-How This Problem Was Addressed Prior to 2020
+How The Problem Was Addressed in the Past

-With the advent of web architectures, the problem of integrating two enterprise software applications ERP and CRM becomes much simpler.
-The historical challenges of ensuring the data from the two systems are stored in the same database and the two applications run on the same or compatible platforms have become significantly more manageable.
-Today, larger companies now routinely use vendors such as Salesforce.com for their CRM software while running their ERP on systems from Oracle or SAP, for example.
+Web-based ERP systems were created, and Salesforce became one of the first solutions to create web-based CRM software.
+With the advent of web-based systems, the problem of integrating two enterprise software ERP and CRM applications became much simpler.
+The historical challenges of ensuring the data from two enterprise systems were stored in the same database and the two applications ran on the same or compatible platforms have become significantly more manageable.
+With Cloud-based, web-services systems, the integration can be handled using REST-based APIs.

 Today, many large enterprises routinely use vendors such as Salesforce.com for their CRM software while running their ERP as a separate system.
 Similarly, for smaller distributors, the ability to pick separate ERP and CRM systems is much more achievable.
 This gives small and mid-sized distributors the ability to optimize both their ERP software and CRM choices just as larger players have done for years, without the massive effort that made this prohibitive in the past.
 The key to taking this approach is to ensure that the integration between the ERP and CRM systems is robust and done well.
 Small and mid-sized distributors that want to go down this path should make sure that they choose solutions that both have native web-services architectures.
 Do not be fooled by legacy systems that are just hosted in the Cloud and claim to be “Cloud-based.”
 These types of solutions that are not natively built using web-services cannot easily take advantage of API integrations.